1. Keep the animal in a secure, dark container.

-- Keep the animal Warm (80 – 90 degrees).
-Place the container away from drafts.
-If the animal is very young (incompletely feathered, hairless, or with it’s eyes still closed), put it on a heating pad set to low.
-If the animal is older, set only half of the container on the heating pad (this will allow the animal to chose it’s ideal temperature).
+2. Keep the container in a warm (80 – 90 degrees) and draft-free place.
+If the animal is very young (i.e. is incompletely feathered or hairless, or has its eyes still closed), place a heating pad set to low underneath the container.
+If the animal is older, place only half of the container on the heating pad – this will allow the animal to chose its ideal temperature.

 3. Stay calm and quiet around the animal, and don’t disturb it.
 A quiet, non-invasive environment will reduce the stress on the animal and give it a better chance to survive.
 Avoid peeking in on it repeatedly.

 4. DO NOT feed the animal or give it fluids.

 5. Take the animal to a qualified rehabilitator as quickly as possible.
 Rehabilitators are specially trained to care for sick, injured, and orphaned wildlife, and the animal’s best chance of success is with a rehabilitator.
 Never keep the animal or try to treat it yourself – wild animals should never be kept as pets